 Well … in the process of trying to figure out how to get Rita’s love (and tolerating quite a number of slaps in the process), Phil does learn something valuable.
 He learns to “get inside a kind person’s experience.”
 He learns to be kind – and not in a “faking it” way.

 Finally, Phil Connors becomes deserving.
 He embraces music and poetry because he wants to (not because Rita likes them).
 He learns to play the piano.
 We might say – he learns to live with a full range of emotions.
 And, it feels good.

-Phil learns to love people; to help and even save people – and in the process, he saves himself from the Groundhog voice in his head.
+Phil learns to love people; help and even save people.
+And in the process, he saves himself from the Groundhog voice in his head.
 The voice that says: Stay inside, don’t venture out.
-The world is a cold, cold place.
+The world is a cold place.
 Phil learns that if he opens up and gives – the world can be quite warm.

 So … Phil takes the risk to love.
 And, Rita invests in him.
 Hey, it may only be $339.88 to “buy” him at an auction of all the eligible bachelors in Punxsutawney, PA.
 But, it really means that he is finally available.
 He’s open, he lets himself love her – really love her.
 And, Rita loves him back.

 Ok, so it’s kind of a fairy tale ending.
 But, real-life can be that way sometimes.
 It just takes remembering the words to “I Got You Babe” and getting those negative Groundhog voices out of your head.
 The ones that close you down; make you think you aren’t good enough and stop you from love – or hope that things can and will change.